Okinawa tourist numbers top those of Hawaii for first time | The Japan Times

 “For Okinawa, Hawaii is a model in its quest to be a world-class resort,” Kadekaru said.

-Satoshi Toyama, chairman at the prefectural hotel association, said they hope to make Okinawa more appealing to tourists so they will be encouraged to stay at least four nights or more — instead of the two-night, three-day trips common for most visitors.
+Satoshi Toyama, chairman at the prefectural hotel association, said they hope to make Okinawa more appealing to tourists so they will be encouraged to stay at least four nights or more — instead of the two-night trips common for most visitors.

+He also sees tourists as a potential consumer market for Okinawa’s agriculture products.

 The Hawaii Tourism Authority announces its monthly data based on five barometers — tourist spending, its impact on tax revenue, number of tourists, the number of flights bound for Hawaii and tourism-related job openings — indicating their strong focus on the economic aspect of tourism.